Aldous Huxley: Spiritual views

-In the late 1930s Huxley and Heard immigrated to the United States, and beginning in 1939 and continuing until his death in 1963, Huxley had an extensive association with the Vedanta Society of Southern California, founded and headed by Swami Prabhavananda.
+In the late 1930s Huxley and Heard emigrated to the United States, and beginning in 1939 and continuing until his death in 1963, Huxley had an extensive association with the Vedanta Society of Southern California, founded and headed by Swami Prabhavananda.
 Together with Heard, Isherwood and other followers, he was initiated by the Swami and was taught meditation and spiritual practices.
 From 1941 until 1960, Huxley contributed 48 articles to Vedanta and the West, published by the society.
 He also served on the editorial board with Isherwood, Heard, and playwright John Van Druten from 1951 through 1962.

 In 1942 The Gospel of Ramakrishna was published by the Ramakrishna-Vivekananda Center in New York.
 The book was translated by Swami Nikhilananda, with help from Joseph Campbell and Margaret Woodrow Wilson, a daughter of Woodrow Wilson, the 28th president of the United States.
 Huxley wrote in the foreword, "...a book unique, so far as my knowledge goes, in the literature of hagiography.
 Never have the small events of a contemplative's daily life been described with such a wealth of intimate detail.
 Never have the casual and unstudied utterances of a great religious teacher been set down with so minute a fidelity."

 In 1944 Huxley wrote the introduction to the Bhagavad Gita – The Song of God, translated by Swami Prabhavananda and Christopher Isherwood, which was published by the Vedanta Society of Southern California.
 As an advocate of the perennial philosophy, Huxley was drawn to the Gita, as he explained in the Introduction, written during the Second World War, when it was still not clear who would win:

 The Bhagavad Gita is perhaps the most systematic scriptural statement of the Perennial Philosophy.
 To a world at war, a world that, because it lacks the intellectual and spiritual prerequisites to peace, can only hope to patch up some kind of precarious armed truce, it stands pointing, clearly and unmistakably, to the only road of escape from the self–imposed necessity of self–destruction.

 As a means of personally realizing the "divine Reality", he described a "Minimum Working Hypothesis" in the Introduction to Swami Prabhavananda's and Christopher Isherwood's translation of the Bhagavad Gita and in a free-standing essay in Vedanta and the West, a publication of Vedanta Press.
 This is the outline, that Huxley elaborates on in the article: